 The airport has reopened.
 Passengers must have a medical certificate with a negative COVID-19 test result issued no more than 7 days before arrival.

 Everyone will be subject to medical screening and quarantine for 14 days.

-On 7 January 2021, the President introduced a national curfew in response to outbreaks of violence, following presidential and legislative elections.
-This curfew comes into effect at 6pm and ends at 5am.
+A national curfew is in place in response to outbreaks of violence, following presidential and legislative elections.
+This curfew comes into effect at 8pm and ends at 5am.
 You should follow the government’s instructions and avoid travel around Bangui during these hours.

 The following measures remain in place:

 it is compulsory to wear face masks in public places;

 no handshakes or kissing, instead use non-contact greetings for social interactions;

 public spaces must have hand-washing stations;

 staying in your house or accommodation is encouraged